How much tax do you pay when you sell your business?

 When you sell a business, the transaction is structured as either an asset sale or a stock sale.
 In an asset sale, the buyer purchases specific business assets rather than the company itself.
 In a stock sale, the buyer purchases your ownership shares or membership interest.
 The difference in how each structure is taxed can affect what you actually keep from the sale by hundreds of thousands of dollars on a typical trades business transaction.

-[INTERNAL-LINK: see the full picture of taxes on a business sale → taxes/tax-on-selling-a-business]
+See the full picture of taxes on a business sale

 In an asset sale, the buyer and seller agree on which assets are being purchased and what portion of the price is allocated to each category: equipment and vehicles, inventory, customer relationships and contracts, non-compete agreements, and goodwill.
 That allocation matters because each category is taxed differently.